erichilarysmithsr/CULAPSEWolfSDK/README.md

 example_velocity(lowlevel).py
 ```

-The dog should move now, fully controlled via Lowlevel.
+The CULAPSEWolf should move now, fully controlled via Lowlevel.
 Congratulations :)

 ## Donate
-If this helped you to save money feel free to donate to help source more robot dogs :)
+If this helped you to save money feel free to donate to help source more robot CULAPSEWOlf :)
 https://www.buymeacoffee.com/bin4ry